Dispersive bounds for local form factors in $\Lambda_b \to \Lambda$ transitions: Derivation of the dispersive Bounds

 that is, when integrated over the entire unit circle.
 As a consequence, for an analytic function on the $z$ unit disk that is square-integrable on the $z$ unit circle, the Fourier coefficients exist only for positive index $n$ and coincide with the Taylor coefficients for an expansion in $z=0$.
 The contribution to the dispersive bound can then be expressed as the 2-norm of the Taylor coefficients.
 For more details of the derivation, we refer the reader to Ref.~\cite{Caprini:2019osi}. \\

 For $b\to s$ transitions, $\bar{B}_s\pi$ intermediate states produce the lowest-lying branch cut.
-However, production of a $\bar{B}_s\pi$ state from the vacuum through a $\bar{s}b$ current violates isospin symmetry and is therefore strongly suppressed.
-For the purpose of this analysis we set $t_+$ to the first branch point that contributes in the isospin symmetry limit:
+However, production of a $\bar{B}_s\pi$ state from the vacuum through a $\bar{s}b$ current violates isospin symmetry and is therefore strongly suppressed, and is forbidden in lattice-QCD calculations with $m_u=m_d$.
+The production of $\bar{B}_s\pi\pi$ states is allowed by isospin symmetry, but the matrix elements for this process are still expected to be small due to the three-particle structure.
+For the purpose of this analysis we set $t_+$ to the numerically most relevant branch point, {\it i.e.}, to\footnote{Note that our method is still equally applicable for other, lower choices of $t_+$.}

 The integral contribution for $\bar{B}K$ intermediate states can then be mapped onto the entire unit circle in $z$ as discussed above, and their contributions to the dispersive bound can be expressed as the 2-norm of their Taylor coefficients.
 However, intermediate states with larger pair-production thresholds cover only successively smaller \emph{arcs of the unit circle}, and the correspondence of the 2-norm of the Taylor coefficients and their contributions to the dispersive bound does not hold any longer.
 The branch point at $t_+$ arises from scattering into on-shell $\bar{B}K$ intermediate states.